Why Oakland

 Does Lily Garipova speak Russian for Oakland transactions?

 Yes.
 Russian is Lily's native language.
-Lily represents Russian-speaking buyers and sellers in Oakland and the broader East Bay in either Russian or English.
+Lily represents Russian-speaking buyers and sellers in Oakland and the broader East Bay in either English or Russian.
 Russian-language Oakland page: lilygaripova.com/ru/oakland-realtor/.

 What is the price band for Rockridge single-family in 2026?